Is value a buy? But

 In addition, further analysis shows FCF yield outperforming during Federal Reserve interest-rate hikes and it appears the factor is not overly sensitive to changes in volatility or macroeconomic shocks.

-No single factor outperforms all the time, in all market conditions, but FCF yield has generated superior risk-adjusted returns over the past 25 plus years on a global universe.
+No single factor outperforms all the time, in all market conditions, but FCF yield has generated strong risk-adjusted returns over the past 25 plus years on a global universe.
 Furthermore, the factor has a convincing investment rationale which insures against data mining.

 Boosting the outperformance of value by excluding value traps

 Any basket of value stocks will inevitably contain a number of so-called value traps.
 These are cheap stocks (according to key valuation metrics), that continue to underperform due to structural problems in the company’s business.
-An example would be photographic film manufacturer Eastman Kodak in the decade after 2000 when consumers switched en masse to digital cameras.
+An example would be photographic film manufacturer Eastman Kodak in the decade after 2000 when consumers switched to digital cameras.
 The stock was cheap, but the share price continued to decline due to the company’s increasingly obsolete products.

 This observation then begs the question - is there any way to identify and remove value traps from a value universe in a rules-based, systematic way, so as to increase the outperformance of value?
 We believe that this is indeed possible using quantitative techniques.

 A seminal paper published in 2000 by the accounting professor Joseph Piotroski, then at the University of Chicago, used historical financial statement data to identify value traps based on deteriorating fundamentals such as decreasing liquidity, decreasing profitability and increasing leverage.

 The original paper was based on an analysis of US stocks, but the underlying methodology can be readily applied to other universes.